dldevinc/ajax-views/README.md

 ## Features
 * Ability to expose your AJAX URLs to JavaScript
-* Support Function-Based and Class-Based Views
+* Supported Function-Based and Class-Based Views
 * One URL pattern ~~to rule them all~~ for all AJAX views
 * Jinja2 support